What Retail Buyers Want - Value Proposition

 • Knorr Stock Pots were a more convenient option to stock cubes as you don’t have to dissolve them in water first

-The common theme here is that they all did a different “job” for the consumer…but more on that another time.
+The common theme here is that they all did a different “job” for the consumer…but we’ll talk about “Jobs to be done” another time.

-Of course you can also stand out for your branding and marketing, being local, more sustainable…anything that gives the consumer a real reason to choose you.
+Of course you can also stand out with new flavours, by being local, more sustainable…anything that gives the consumer a real reason to choose you.

 Next